jasonwcfan/react-webpack-boilerplate/README.md

 # react-webpack-boilerplate
-Extremely bare-bones boilerplate for a React.js project, built with webpack
+Extremely bare-bones boilerplate for a React.js project, built using webpack